arctangent-nhsuk/the-way-we-work/quick-guide-for-principal-engineers.md

 As a line manager you will:

-- meet with your reports on the first day of each new sprint
+- meet with your reports on the first or last day of each sprint (i.e. "between sprints")
 - ensure your reports have appropriately challenging work to undertake
 - help your reports record their achievements and plan for upcoming challenges
-- help your reports choose their own Objectives & Key Results (OKRs)
+- help your reports choose their own Objectives & Key Results (OKRs) on a quarterly basis
 - support your reports in delivering their own line management duties

 To support the whole NHSUK team you will: